Polynomiality properties of tropical refined invariants: Floor diagrams

 \begin{defi} A \emph{floor diagram} $\D$ with Newton polygon $\Delta$ is a quadruple $\D=(\Gamma, \omega,l,r)$ such that \begin{enumerate} \item $\Gamma$ is a connected weighted acyclic oriented graph with $\Card(d_l\Delta)$ vertices, with $d_b\Delta$ sources and $d_t\Delta$ sinks; \item all sources and sinks have weight~$1$; \item $l:V(\Gamma)\longrightarrow d_l\Delta$ and $r: V(\Gamma)\longrightarrow d_r\Delta$ are bijections such that for every vertex $v\in V(\Gamma)$, one has $ \dive(v)=r(v)-l(v)$. \end{enumerate}

 \end{defi}

 By a slight abuse of notation, we will not distinguish in this text between a floor diagram $\D$ and its underlying graph $\Gamma$.
 The first Betti number of $\D$ is called the \emph{genus} of the floor diagram $\D$.
-The vertices of a floor diagram are referred as its \emph{floors}, and its edges are refereed as \emph{elevators}.
+The vertices of a floor diagram are called its \emph{floors}, and its edges are called \emph{elevators}.
 The \emph{degree} of a floor diagram~$\D$ is defined as

 Given an integer $k\in \Z$, the quantum integer $[k](q)$ is defined by